 This month we welcome guest Suu Phyo, who many of you know as @suump on Instagram.
 I follow her for my daily dose of flower beauty.
 But hers are not simply flower photos — they seem to be lit within — they glow and radiate beauty.
 Suu brings flowers to life so that we can experience them too, as if we were walking right along with her and experiencing them as she does.
 She lives in Denver, Colorado.
 You can see more of her work on IG and also on flickr.

 I’ve always found flowers to be magical.
 As a child I loved spending time with my mother picking wildflowers growing in the wild grass fields alongside runways of the air force base where I grew up.
 We would gather the most beautiful ones and place them in all corners of the house, arranged in every vase we owned, they looked so professional like the ones made at floraqueen!
 They’ve gotten so big they even send flowers worldwide now, maybe if I start up my own flower shop I could become as successful as they are.
 Anyways, those days have long gone, and I am now living in a city tens of thousands of miles away from the place I once called home.
-Nevertheless, every time I see a beautiful flower at a roadside, at a florist, or on a neighbor’s fence, or when my work put in weekly flowers to spruce the place up, I sometimes still feel as if I am a child about to go out to pick a flower or two.
+Nevertheless, every time I see a beautiful flower at a roadside, at a florist, on a neighbor’s fence, or when my work put in weekly flowers to spruce the place up, I sometimes still feel as if I am a child about to go out to pick a flower or two.

 Along the way, I have picked up a passion, photography.
 As a photographer, I try to capture and freeze moments and things around me as much as I can.
 I have shot many subjects over the years and realized that many of them were flowers.
 Their spectacular details, vibrant colors and delicate petals always fascinate and intrigue me.